-Overseeding newer turfgrass varieties into an older lawn can help it better withstand insects, disease, drought, shady conditions and heavy traffic.
-The investment in overseeding pays off by reducing the amount of fertilizer, water and pesticides required.
+Overseeding newer turfgrass varieties into an older lawn can help it better withstand insects, disease, drought, shady conditions, and heavy traffic.
+The investment in overseeding pays off by reducing the amount of fertilizer, water, and pesticides required.
 Most importantly, an overseeded lawn stays greener and looks thicker and healthier.

-In New England, the best time to overseed a lawn is late in the summer or early in the fall, as this is the time when there’s more moisture in the soil and also when cool Fall air will encourage growth.
+In New England, the best time to aerate and overseed a lawn is late in the summer or early in the fall, as this is the time when there’s more moisture in the soil and also when cool Fall air will encourage growth.
 The cool-season grass in New England is bursting with growth in the Fall months and there is much less competition with weeds when trying to establish new growth.

 It’s best to NOT aerate during times of drought and during extreme heat.
 Core Aeration during these times not only allows too much moisture to evaporate from the soil, but it also stresses and weakens the lawn.

 Towards the end of the growing season.
-For cool season lawns,. this means late summer and early fall.
+For cool-season lawns,. this means late summer and early fall.
 Early spring is the next best option.